-The R.AS.C.I. acronym is another helpful tool used in project management to ensure accountability for the delivery of your plan.
-Whilst RAPs only need to nominate the person who will be held overall accountable for the implementation of deliverables, we know that it takes a team to make real change happen.
+The R.A.S.C.I. acronym is another helpful tool used in project management to ensure accountability for the delivery of your plan.
+While RAPs require that you only nominate the person with overall accountability for the implementation of deliverables, we know that it takes a team to make real change happen.
 The R.A.S.C.I. acronym is a tool to help understand who else may also be involved in the delivery of your RAP, and who you may plan to consult or inform throughout implementation of the RAP.

-- Responsible who is responsible for carrying out the deliverable? - > Accountable who is overall accountable or provides approval for the deliverable? - > Support who will provide resources or support during implementation of the deliverable? - Consult who can provide valuable advice or information relevant to implementing the deliverable? - > Inform who should be informed about the progress against the deliverable?
+- Responsible who is responsible for carrying out the deliverable? - Accountable who has overall accountability or provides approval for the deliverable? - Support who will provide resources or support during implementation of the deliverable? - Consult who can provide valuable advice or information relevant to implementing the deliverable? - Inform who should be informed about the progress against the deliverable?